Blessing1-bit/automatedreservationsystemproject/README.md

 <h2>2.10 Requirement Traceability Matrix (RTM)</h2>

 <h2>3.0 Conclusion</h2>
-The Automated Hotel Reservation System project aims to enhance operational efficiency and customer experience through automation.
-By addressing current challenges, the project will streamline hotel management processes, improve accuracy and security, and provide a superior customer interaction experience.
-The Business Analyst's role is crucial in guiding the project to successful completion, ensuring that the system meets all requirements and delivers value to the hotel.
+The Automated Hotel Reservation System project aimed to enhance operational efficiency and customer experience through automation.
+By addressing current challenges, the project streamlined hotel management processes, improved accuracy and security, and provided a superior customer interaction experience.
+The Business Analyst's role was crucial in guiding the project to successful completion, ensuring that the system meets all requirements and delivered value to the hotel.